 Give tiny amounts of treats in frequent intervals to keep your dog motivated without getting sick to his stomach.
 The last thing you want is another trip to the vet for vomiting or diarrhea.Continue to 5 of 5 below.

 Keep Yourself Calm and Relaxed

-Your dog is deeply intuitive about your emotions thanks to the close bond you share.
+Your dog is deeply intuitive about your emotions, thanks to the close bond you share.
 Your own feelings of anxiety, stress, or fear can be easily perceived by your dog.
-You might notice your dog’s anxiety, stress or fear, then get upset yourself.
+You might notice your dog’s anxiety, stress, or fear, then get upset yourself.
 Your dog senses this and thinks he has a valid reason to be upset.

-However, some dogs have such intense fear or anxiety at the vet that nothing you do can help.
+However, some dogs have such intense fear or anxiety at the vet that nothing you do seems to help.
 These dogs may even need medications to cope with vet visits.
 If this sounds like your dog, consider working with a behaviorist or trainer.
 Ask your vet for advice or a referral.
 In the meantime, you might try to find a veterinarian who makes house calls.